frido/frido.github.io/src/content/backend/_index.md

 You can try REST via [`Swagger`](https://mvnrepo-backend.herokuapp.com/swagger-ui.html).

-*NOTE*: Disadvantagve of free Dyno on Heroku is that it get asleep after 30 minutes of inactivity.
+*NOTE: Disadvantagve of free Dyno on Heroku is that it get asleep after 30 minutes of inactivity.
 I dont believe backend has enought traffic to be still alive.
 So I configured `Buddy` pipeline to make request to Backend every 15 minutes.
-1000 free dynos hours per month should be enought to keep Backend alive all month.
+1000 free dynos hours per month should be enought to keep Backend alive all month.*

 | Tool | Badge |
 | ---  | ---   |